paasovaara/data-crawler/README.md

 At the moment the idea is to enable crawling pdf data and import that as text data for nlp.
 Next step is to augment that with numeric data.

+## Bootstrapping

+- Required tools: Python3.6, pip and virtualenv.
+- Dependencies: nltk (specially SnowballStemmer).
+You can use [this simple snippet](/application/init_nltk.py) for invoking the installer (or just see online instructions)

 ## Scripts

 folder /scripts contain shell scripts to crawl and format the material into text files.